-It has not traditionally been popular in the United States, but the percentage of Americans eating this lean, low in cholesterol and fat meat has been on the rise over the past decade.
+It has not traditionally been famous in the United States, but the percentage of Americans eating this lean, low in cholesterol and fat meat has been rising over the past decade.

-Such an operation can be successfully completed on far less land.
-Meat goat breeds can producer kids(s) twice each year and take substantially less time to mature than cattle.
+Such an operation can be completed on far less land.
+Meat goat breeds can produce kids(s) twice each year and take substantially less time to mature than cattle.

 The vast increase in ethnic immigrants in the United States, along with the quest to find leaner and healthier meat to consume, has been credited with the enhanced demand for goat meat in the United States.

-It was during this same decade that the South African Boer goats arrived in the United States.
+During this same decade, the South African Boer goats arrived in the United States.
 Because the market for fiber goats took a downturn, animals once bred for their mohair were often crossbred with Boer goats.

 5 Best Meat Goats

 This top meat goat breed generally matures far more quickly than its peers.
-Boer goats also typically possess a high fertility rate, making breeding pairs a boon to keepers who want to bolster herd number as economically as possible.
+Boer goats also typically possess a high fertility rate, making breeding pairs a boon to keepers who want to bolster herd numbers as economically as possible.